Anik032/Pizza-Sales-Analysis_SQL/README.md

 **Key Features** <br>
-Data Import and Cleaning: Load and data from CSV files to prepare for analysis.
-Basic Queries: Simple SQL queries to understand the structure and basic statistics of the data.
-Intermediate Queries: More complex queries to explore trends and patterns in the sales data.
-Advanced Queries: Sophisticated queries to provide deep insights and answer challenging business questions.
+Data Import and Cleaning: Load and data from CSV files to prepare for analysis.<br> Basic Queries: Simple SQL queries to understand the structure and basic statistics of the data.<br> Intermediate Queries: More complex queries to explore trends and patterns in the sales data.<br> Advanced Queries: Sophisticated queries to provide deep insights and answer challenging business questions.<br>

 **Questions Answered** <br>
 Basic: